Jürgen Trittin: Human rights

 In August 2012, Trittin was one of 124 members of the Bundestag to sign a letter that was sent to the Russian ambassador to Germany, Vladimir Grinin, expressing concern over the trial against the three members of Pussy Riot.
 "Being held in detention for months and the threat of lengthy punishment are draconian and disproportionate," the lawmakers said in the letter.
 "In a secular and pluralist state, peaceful artistic acts – even if they can be seen as provocative – must not lead to the accusation of serious criminal acts that lead to lengthy prison terms."

 Environment policy

 At the time of Hurricane Katrina in August/September 2005, Trittin wrote an opinion piece in the newspaper Frankfurter Rundschau associating the US failure to sign the Kyoto protocol with the hurricane and its devastation.

 In August 2005, Trittin responded to a question on how best to react to the 2005 petrol prices crisis with "leave the car at home from time to time."
-The media, in particular Bild, attacked these comments.
+The media, in particular the Bild newspaper, attacked these comments.